-\ If a student repeats any Program course, the student must pay all of the then current tuition and fees applicable to such Program course. \
+If a student repeats any Program course, the student must pay all of the then current tuition and fees applicable to such Program course.

 For purposes of determining the percentage of refund, the first week of classes will be considered the start of the semester.
 A week is considered Monday through Friday.
 All refunds hereunder shall be made by the College within thirty (30) days of the date that the College determines that the student is eligible for a refund.
-Students must claim refunds within one calendar year.
+Student refund claims are not needed to trigger the refund payment.